netlify/open-api/CONTRIBUTING.md

 You may first want to edit swagger.yml to add your field or endpoint definitions.

+## Making PRs

+1. Don't bump the version number for `swagger.yml` changes.
+Do that during the release process.
+2. Ensure `make validate` passes.
+3. The go tests run against the last generated go client.
+These must pass before making a release.
+4. If all you want is a new endpoint, you can PR just the `swagger.yml` changes for review and regenerate the go client when its ready to go in.

 ## Making a new release

 1. bump the version of swagger.yml file (after making changes to it)